koolksh/MLOPs-EndToEnd-Project/README.md

 # MLOPs-EndToEnd-Project
-End to end project for MLOPs done with IK
+End to end project for MLOPs done with Interview Kickstart